tamalone1/pressurevessels/README.md

 Use this code to calculate the stresses in cylindrical pressure vessels.
-A calculator class, `PressureVessel`, and a GUI class, `PV_GUI`, are provided.
+A calculator class, `Vessel`, and a GUI class, `PV_GUI`, are provided.
 Given the dimensions of the pressure vessel, the material strength, and the applied pressure, the von Mises stresses in the wall are calculated.
 A safety factor is determined using both the maximum von Mises stress and the average stress between the inner and outer wall surface.
 The average stress is limited to a smaller proportion of the maximum allowable stress, which requires that vessels with thinner walls have larger margins of safety.

 # Dependencies